abdeoliveira/timepatrol/README.md

 Type `sudo timepatrol help` for a basic list of commands.
 They are

-* `list`: lists snapshots limiting shown comments to 150 characters.
+* `list`: lists snapshots limiting shown comments 110 characters.

 * `list-verbose`: lists snapshots without limit to comment characters.